Authority and Procedures

 Street Design Standards Committee

 Per LAMC 17.05 - Design and Standards, the Streets Standards Committee is composed of the Director of Planning as Chairman, the City Engineer and the General Manager of the Department of Transportation.
 The Committee shall recommend to the Planning Commission the minimum widths of rights of way and roadway improvement standards for all classes of public and private streets and alleys.
-The present Standard Street Dimensions (Standard Plan S-470-1 - Standard Street Dimensions) was created by the Streets Standards Committee and was adopted by the Planning Commission in May 13, 1999.
+The original Standard Street Dimensions (S-470, now updated to Standard Plan S-470-1 - Standard Street Dimensions) was created by the Streets Standards Committee and was adopted by the Planning Commission in May 13, 1999.

 Each Planning Case approved must contain a finding that it conforms to both the General, Community, and Specific Plans.
 It must conform to land use, zoning, circulation, drainage, housing and every other element of the General and/or Specific Plan(s).
 In addition, any special specific plans such as the Warner Center, Mulholland Scenic Parkway, etc., must be considered and the terms or conditions of the planning case approval must reflect the spirit and intent of the Specific Plans.